 As part of the initial assessment process, the UK NCP offered each party a meeting to explain the process, which they both accepted.
 Meetings were held in January 2020.

 Although the complaint was rejected, complainants consider it had a positive outcome.
 First, the complainants believe the filing of the complaint played a part in encouraging BP to end the advertising campaign and redirect its advertising resources.
-Second, the complaint represents a positive development more broadly on addressing corporate greenwashing, for the UK NCP had taken steps toward assessing the complaint as material and substantiated, and did not accept it only because BP ended the relevant advertising campaign.
+Second, the complaint represents a positive development more broadly on addressing corporate greenwashing, for the UK NCP had taken steps toward assessing the complaint as material and substantiated, and rejected it only because BP ended the relevant advertising campaign.